 Since there are no chemicals, this device is safe to use around children.
 But it’s important to keep in mind that the noises may be detectable by household pets.

 This ultrasonic device can be wall mounted or stuck into the ground.
 It is solar-powered and resistant to light rain.
 An attached LED light helps deter deer at night, and you also can adjust the ultrasonic frequency.
-Garden Secrets recommends adjusting the frequency biweekly, so deer and other pests do not get accustomed to the noise.
+The manufacturer recommends adjusting the frequency biweekly, so deer and other pests do not get accustomed to the noise.

 FAQs About Deer Repellents